ROBERT-proximity-tracing/documents/README.md

 ### In this repository you will find:

-* the detailed technical specification of the protocol
+* the detailed technical specification of the protocol (current version is v1.1).
+  In order to easily see the differences between versions 1.0 and 1.1, a diff file (in HTML format) is available

 * a high-level discussion on the misleading debate about centralised versus decentralised approaches